fairdirect/foodrescue-app/README.md

 ## 5.4.
 Android Development Setup

+The following instructions set up all dependencies for Food Rescue App.
+The commands as shown below are for the `armeabi-v7a` Android ABI, but you can adapt them to your targeted ABI; the instructions have been tested successfully for both `armeabi-v7a` and `x86` already.

 1. **Make the development setup for the desktop version.** Follow all steps from chapter "[5.2.
 Desktop Version Development Setup](#52-desktop-version-development-setup)".
-Make sure you can build and execute a desktop version; you can also do that during Android development to quickly test code that is not Android-specific.
+Ideally also make sure you can build and execute a desktop version; you can also do that during Android development to quickly test code that is not specific to Android.
+(If you want to build for Android only, you don't have to follow the steps to install Qt or Kirigami for the desktop version.
+But then you can't test with the desktop version either, obviously.)

 2. **Create an Android installation directory.** Different from development of a desktop software, all components of the Android software must be installed.
 This is required for building an Android APK package with `make create-apk`.
 Note that Food Rescue App and all its custom libraries must be installed into the *same* directory for the Android APK building to succeed (TODO: Confirm that with a fresh build).
 We'll create an installation directory inside the repository directory of `foodrescue-app` (which you already have from the desktop setup):